wearerequired/slack-messaging-action/README.md

   payload: '{"icon_emoji":":rocket:","username":"Deployer","text":"Hello world"}'
 ```

-In `payload` you can provide your own [composed message in JSON](https://api.slack.com/messaging/composing) which will be sent to Slack.
+In `payload` you have to provide your own [rich message layout](https://api.slack.com/messaging/composing/layouts) which will be sent as is to Slack.
 Make sure you use a quoted JSON string payload as the example above.
-Also, escaped characters like line-breaks needs to be escaped twice (`\n` becomes `\\n`).
+Also, escaped characters like line-breaks need to be escaped twice (`\n` becomes `\\n`).

 ### Updating an existing message

-If you need to send multiple Slack build updates and you prefer to update a single message instead of posting multiple messages, you can pass a `message_id` to future steps.
+If you prefer to update a single message instead of posting multiple messages, you can pass a `message_id` to future steps.

 Note: You must assign a step `id` to the first Slack notification step in order to reference it for future steps: